Application and Admission

 Checklist for your application

 This is a list of all required documents you have to send to the IAS Team in order to provide evidence that you meet the formal requirements and to be able to be rated according to three criteria used in the application’s selection process.
+Your application needs to be self-contained: emails with additional information or explanations are not forwarded to the selection committee.
+The selection committee does accept links as the only source of important/official/required documents – add the respective document to the pdf application, highlight the information + provide the link.
 Please, use the order presented here to organize your final application:

 The first page of your application is this pdf-form asking for your personal information.
 Only use the cover-letter-form provided by us.
 If you cannot fill in your information with a technical device, please do so by hand (and scan for the final application pdf).
 Make sure the information is saved and displayable.
 This document goes on top of your application; it is the first page of your final application pdf.
 Read more about the cover letter form here.